mostjs-community/mostify/readMe.md

 ```

-The letters are paired - `--a--` request corrospondes to `--a--` in respose stream.
+The letters are paired - `--a--` in request stream corresponds to `--a--` in respose stream.
 Due to the nature of async computation its not possible to guarantee order, this is why sometimes you want to pass some variable id from request stream into the response stream as a way to track and pair them.

 ```livescript